gravitational/teleport/docs/admin-guide.md

 proxy works by using the standard SSH proxy subsystem.
 This section will explain how to configure OpenSSH client to use it.

-First, you need to explort the public keys of cluster members.
-This has to be done on a node which runs Telport auth server and probably must be done by a Teleport
+First, you need to export the public keys of cluster members.
+This has to be done on a node which runs Teleport auth server and probably must be done by a Teleport
 administrator:

 ```bash